ajschumacher/gadsdc/15-svm/README.md

 Note that radial basis function (RBF) and Guassian kernel refer to the same thing.

-Activity: Achieve better than 98% training accuracy with a support vector machine (sklearn's SVC will do nicely) on the data in [data.csv](data.csv).
+Activity: Achieve better than 98% training accuracy with a support vector machine (`sklearn`'s `SVC` will do nicely) on the data in [data.csv](data.csv).
 Recommendation: First load the data and get something working.
 You'll probably use some combination of `pandas` `DataFrame`s and `numpy` `ndarray`s.
 Things that might be helpful: `values` and `shape`.
+Consider the parameters to `SVC`.
 You might also visualize things with matplotlib's `scatter`, for instance.
 Think about scaling as well.
 Remember you have access to functions like `mean` (etc.) on `DataFrame`s.
 Optionally, compare to other `sklearn` algorithms such as logistic regression.

 ### After